PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

-As with my previous undergraduate collaborations, these students have used the research experience they gained while working with me to obtain competitively-sought after roles, with Adam securing an internship at Keystone Strategy, and Rasmin obtaining an in-person interview for an internship at Amazon, and Daniel earning an internship at Bogen Communications.
+As with my previous undergraduate collaborations, these students have used the research experience they gained while working with me to obtain competitively-sought after roles, with Adam securing an internship at Keystone Strategy,
+//
+// Rasmin obtaining an in-person interview for an internship at Amazon,
+//
+and Daniel earning an internship at Bogen Communications.

 = Conclusion